implico/frontend-starter/README.md

 # Frontend-starter

 Frontend [gulp.js][gulp]-based (v4) build framework.
-A prepared, configurable environment available as a **global** package.
+A prepared, configurable environment available as a **global** package (possible to install locally as well).
 Automatically produces clean and optimized output code.
 A perfect solution for any frontend work.

 Development is based on fully customizable bundles (currently available only simple [default bundle][bundle-default]), which modify the core configuration and provide directory structure.
+Supported JavaScript modes: script (concatenated and minified) and module (ES2015 imports via [webpack]).

 ## About

-This is not another [Yeoman](http://yeoman.io/) or [Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) - that's why the features tipical for these frameworks will be described further.
-This is also not an alternative for such tools like [Browserify](http://browserify.org/) or [webpack](https://webpack.github.io/) - in this area it just allows to build separate JavaScript packages (in webpack - bundles, here called comps) - but you can still replace/adjust the `js` task to your needs.

-The framework is intended for use in small or medium size projects, including those that need be developed quickly, e.g in digital agencies.
+The framework is intended for use in any size projects, including those that need be developed quickly, e.g in digital agencies.
 Produces optimized code, that contains usually single, minified JavaScript and CSS files.

 What distinguishes this tool is basically: